russelltg/weatherstation/lessons/lesson6.md

 If it is working, type in `AT+CIOBAUD=9600` and hit enter.
 After a couple of seconds, you are done!

-At the bottom right, change `115200 baud` to `9600 baud` and restart both the serial monitor and the arduino IDE.
+At the bottom right, change `115200 baud` back to `9600 baud` and restart both the serial monitor and the arduino IDE.

 ##### Arduino code setup: